CALCULATORS

 7. How to Make Money Using a Hold Calculator: the Winning Strategy

-Also known as free bet conversion, matched betting involves betting on every outcome of a sporting event to unlock a sportsbook promo (such as a free bet) risk-free.
+Also known as free bet conversion, matched betting involves betting on every outcome of a sporting event to unlock a sportsbook promo (such as a free bet) without risking your own money.

 Matched betting process (simplified)

 But wait, it gets better.
-After this promo is unlocked, you then shop around for the best odds on events (using tools like a hold calculator) and repeat the process to guarantee yourself a withdrawable profit, regardless of the outcome.
+After this promo is unlocked, you then shop around for the best odds on events (using tools like a hold calculator) and repeat the process to lock in a withdrawable profit, regardless of the outcome.

 It really is as easy as: